BRsurendra31/Typescript/readme.md

 **code running guide :**
 <br>
-navigate top the folder where ts file is resided.
+navigate to the folder where ts file is resided.

 ```bash
     cd <folder name >